 OUR COMMITMENT TO PRIVACY

-We collect personal and non-personal information from a variety of sources, including:
+We collect both Personally Identifiable Information as well as other information from a variety of sources, including:

 - Directly from account applications, questionnaires and other materials submitted to us;

 - From transactions in which we and clients are involved;

 - From click stream activity on our website(s) (including the use of “cookies” and or “web beacons,” as discussed below);

 - From use of Apex mobile applications including username and/or passwords for such applications, IP addresses, mobile device numbers, and mobile device locations; and

 - From a variety of third-party sources.

 Information disclosed through your use of our website(s) may be used for our operations, such as identifying industry trends, to provide you with information regarding our services, or to provide you such services.
 Beyond communications required as part of our service to you, you will occasionally receive information from us on products, services, or special deals.
 We may also send you a newsletter via email or fax.
 If you no longer wish to receive our email newsletter or promotional email, fax, or Short Message Service text messages, you may indicate such wish by contacting us via email at email@example.com or by contacting us at 817-332-7300.

 Through the combination of internal tracking code as well as cookies, we track the following categories of information when you enter our website(s): (1) IP addresses, (2) domain servers, (3) types of computers used to access the website(s), and (4) types of web browsers (collectively “Anonymous Information”).
 Anonymous Information does not include Personally Identifiable Information.